 Table of Contents

 Twilio is the best-known SMS API — it pioneered the space and has the deepest ecosystem.
 But it was built for large enterprise customers, and its pricing reflects that.
-For the majority of businesses sending tens or hundreds of thousands of messages per month, Twilio's per-segment rate plus mandatory carrier surcharges adds up to significantly more than the alternatives.
+For the majority of businesses sending tens or hundreds of thousands of messages per month, that means a bare API, weeks of A2P onboarding decisions, and every piece of tooling — inbox, campaigns, CRM, dialer — left for you to build or buy.

 Twilio Pricing: Base Rate + Carrier Surcharges